mdean75/bbmcp/README.md

 - `pull_request_id` (required): The pull request ID

 ### merge_pull_request
-Merge a pull request.
+Merge a pull request (automatically fetches current version for optimistic locking).

 **Parameters:**
 - `project_key` (required): The project key
 - `repo_slug` (required): The repository slug
 - `pull_request_id` (required): The pull request ID
-- `version` (required): The pull request version for optimistic locking

 ### decline_pull_request
-Decline a pull request.
+Decline a pull request (automatically fetches current version for optimistic locking).

 **Parameters:**
 - `project_key` (required): The project key
 - `repo_slug` (required): The repository slug
 - `pull_request_id` (required): The pull request ID
-- `version` (required): The pull request version for optimistic locking

 ## Usage with MCP Clients

 This server communicates via STDIO using the Model Context Protocol.
 It can be used with any MCP-compatible client such as Claude Desktop or VS Code with MCP support.

+## Implementation Notes

+- **Built with mcp-go**: Uses the official mcp-go library for robust MCP protocol implementation
+- **Automatic version management**: Merge and decline operations automatically fetch the current PR version to prevent optimistic locking conflicts
+- **Simplified anchor handling**: Inline comment anchors are passed as JSON strings for easier client integration
+- **Error handling**: Comprehensive error handling with descriptive messages

 ## Security